TREETOP TRAIL AT THE MINNESOTA ZOO

 Team: TEN x TEN, Snow Kreilich Architects, Buro Happold, Barr Engineering, MIG, Sustainable Investment Group (SIG), Meyer Borgman Johnson, PCL Construction, Victus Engineering, Margolis Company, Braun Intertec, Summit Companies, Split Rock Studios

-Awards: 2024 WAN Americas Award for Infrastructure, 2024 WLA Professional Awards Shortlist for Built - Large Landscape Design, 2024 ASLA Minnesota Merit Award for General Design, Finance + Commerce Top Project of 2023, 2023 AIA Minnesota Commendation for Excellence in Design for Integration
+Awards: 2024 WAN Americas Award for Infrastructure, 2024 WLA Professional Awards Shortlist for Built - Large Landscape Design, 2024 ASLA Minnesota Honor Award for General Design, Finance + Commerce Top Project of 2023, 2023 AIA Minnesota Commendation for Excellence in Design for Integration

 Slideshow Photos: Gaffer Photography